-The Company uses several trademarks that it considers important in the marketing of its products, including American Olean, Bigelow, Daltile, Durkan, IVC, Karastan, Lees, Marazzi, Mohawk, Pergo, Quick-Step and Unilin.
+The Company uses several trademarks that it considers important in the marketing of its products, including American Olean, Daltile, Durkan, IVC, Karastan, Marazzi, Mohawk, Pergo, Quick-Step and Unilin.
 These trademarks represent innovations that highlight competitive advantages and provide differentiation from competing brands in the market.

 The Flooring ROW segment owns a number of patent families in Europe and the U.S. some of which the Company licenses to manufacturers throughout the world.
-The most important of these patent families is the UNICLIC family, which include the snap, pretension, clearance and the beveled edge patents.
-The UNICLIC family of patents will expire in 2017.
-The licensing earnings from patents included in the Flooring ROW segment's results were approximately €118 million in 2015, only a portion of which will be retained following the UNICLIC expiration.
+The most important of these patent families is the UNICLIC family, which include the snap, pretension and clearance patents.
+Most of the UNICLIC family of patents will expire in 2017.
+The licensing earnings from patents included in the Flooring ROW segment's results were approximately \$148 million in 2016, only a portion of which will be retained following the UNICLIC expiration.
+While the Company continues to explore additional opportunities to generate revenue from its patent portfolio, only a portion of the licensing earnings will be retained following the expiration of the UNICLIC patents.
 The Company continues to explore additional opportunities to generate revenue from its patent portfolio.
 The licensing revenue from patents generated in the Flooring ROW segment's operations is partially offset by various expenses such as amortization, developing new technologies, filing new patents, supporting existing patents, defending patent lawsuits, collection and auditing of receivables, bad debt and other administrative activities.
+The Company expects its earnings from patents to range from \$65 million to \$70 million in 2017, with the amount declining to a \$35 million annual run rate starting in June.